 Suggestions for encouraging job ownership include:

-Encourage Advancement The high school student you hired as a file clerk does not want to remain in the chart room forever.
-He/she wants to advance to a position that provides for increased income, responsibility and skills.
-When filling an entry-level position, inform the new team member this is an entry level position and an opportunity exists to advance to higher levels of responsibility and salary.
-Point out other team members that advanced since their hiring.
+• Encourage Advancement The high school student you hired as a file clerk does not want to remain in the chart room forever, and he/she wants to advance to a position that provides increased income, responsibility, and skills.
+When filling an entry-level position, inform the new team member that this is an entry-level position and that an opportunity exists to advance to higher levels of responsibility and salary.
+Point out other team members that have advanced since their hiring.
 Provide the new team member with a distinct goal to strive for.

-Promote from Within When an advanced level position becomes available, avoid the urge to place an ad in the classified section.
+• Promote from Within When an advanced-level position becomes available, avoid the urge to place an ad in the classified section.
 Look within the current team for a replacement.
 Promoting existing team members has several advantages over hiring new personnel.
-Personality and honesty are known factors with existing team members.
-New team members may not live up to their resume and letters of recommendation.
-Teaching new skills to an existing team member, familiar with office policies and culture, is simpler than teaching a new team member new skills and office etiquette.
-Most important, by promoting a current team member the person is motivated to perform at an even higher level.
+Personality and honesty are known factors with existing team members, and new team members may not live up to their resumes and letters of recommendation.
+Teaching new skills to an existing team member, familiar with office policies and culture, is more straightforward than teaching a new team member new skills and office etiquette.
+Most important, promoting a current team member motivates the person to perform even higher.

-- Delegation frees up your time and energy to perform at a higher level because there is less clutter in your life.
+- Delegation frees up your time and energy to perform at a higher level because there is less clutter.

 - Delegation lets you take on more challenging projects and activities.